pybender/cloudml-ui/ui/README.md

         filters.spec.js       --> specs for filters
         services.spec.js      --> specs for services

-    vendor/                   --> This is left for backward compatibility, generally speaking all vendor files should be installed using bower and referenced in vendor.config.coffee
-      scripts/                --> angular and 3rd party javascript libraries console-helper.js     --> makes it safe to do `console.log()` always styles/                 --> sapling / sapling themes and 3 party CSS sapling               --> extends boostrap
-          _*.less
-        themes                --> themes to extend Bootstrap
-          default             --> the default bootstrap theme
-            _overrides.less
-            _variables.less
-          sapling             --> supplemental theme
-            _overrides.less
-            _variables.less
     bower.json                --> Bower installed components, always make sure to do bower install xyz --save (or --save-dev) Gruntfile.coffee          --> grunt configuration file, use grunt --help to